MannLabs/alphakraken/README.md

 (the UI can be accessed from any OS, of course).

 #### One-time initializations
+The following steps are required for both the `local` and the `sandbox`/`production` deployments.
+For the latter, additional steps are required, see [here](#additional-steps-required-for-initial-sandboxproduction-deployment).

 1. Install
 [Docker Compose](https://docs.docker.com/engine/install/ubuntu/) and
 [Docker](https://docs.docker.com/compose/install/linux/#install-using-the-repository), clone the repository into a folder and `cd` into it.